andydolan94/Reaperbot/README.md

 ## System Prerequisites
 - Windows 7 or Greater
 - [Discord](https://discordapp.com)
-- [Microsoft Visual Studio 2015 with Update 3](https://go.microsoft.com/fwlink/?LinkId=691129) (including C#/.NET during installation)
+- The latest version of [Microsoft Visual Studio](https://www.visualstudio.com) (including C#/.NET during installation)

 ## How do I set him up?
 1. If you have not done so already, you will need to [register an account](https://discordapp.com/register) for yourself on Discord, **not for your bot**.